-As a result of these policies, the number of people incarcerated in the United States increased by almost 700% between 1972 and 2009, when incarceration levels reached their peak.
+As a result of these policies, the number of people incarcerated in the United States increased by almost 700% between 1972 and when incarceration levels peaked in 2009, and Black people have been disproportionately harmed.
 Nationally, Black men are five times more likely to experience incarceration than white men, while Black women are incarcerated at double the rate of white women.

 After decades of imprisoning people with punitive and destructive mandatory minimum sentences, lawmakers and criminal-legal system reform advocates are making progress in the decarceration of prison inmates across the country.
 By the end of 2020, the prison population had decreased 25% from its peak in 2009.
-However, as more formerly incarcerated people return to their communities, there is growing concern about how they will fare upon reentry.
-Formerly incarcerated people typically return to low-income communities where resources, particularly affordable, accessible housing, are scarce.
-In addition to facing a national shortage of 7.3 million rental units affordable and available to extremely low-income households, a conviction or arrest record poses an additional barrier to accessing affordable, accessible housing.
-These barriers place people impacted by the criminal-legal system at risk of housing instability, homelessness, and ultimately recidivism.
+Formerly incarcerated people face a number of barriers to returning to their communities, including finding quality, affordable, accessible housing.
+The national shortage of 7.3 million affordable, available rental homes for households with the lowest incomes is a central cause of the nation's housing crisis, and a conviction or arrest record poses an additional barrier to accessing what housing units are available.
+Conviction histories also pose a barrier to employment, which makes it more difficult for formerly incarcerated people to find stable, well-paying jobs after release.